MustaphaAlaa/Kemet/docs/Bugs/bugsOberseved.md

-# Bugs
+# 🐞 Bugs & Fixes

+## 🔴 Open Bugs

-- Colors Service => new color cannot be added with name or hexacode values that is already exist, but when color updated, it can be add color name or hexa code tha's already exist.
+- **Color Service**: A new color cannot be added if the name or hex code already exists — ✅ this is expected.
+But during an update, duplicate values can still be used — ❌ this should be prevented too.

-- When creating an order request, GovernorateDeliveryCost is null it should be have foreign key to the latest active governorateDeliveryCost for governorate provided
+- **Order Creation**: When creating an order request, `GovernorateDeliveryCost` is `null`.
+It should be automatically linked to the latest active delivery cost for the specified governorate.

-- When Order approved should be subtracted from the stock, that's not happen.

-- When customer request an order it's should be valid the quantity if it's not equal to quantity in productQuantityPrice it's Should fail
+- **Order Approval**: When an order is approved, product stock should decrease — this currently doesn't happen.

+## ✅ Solved Bugs

+- **Product Quantity Validation**:
+  When a customer places an order, the quantity should exactly match a value in `ProductQuantityPrice`.
+Previously, mismatched values passed — ✅ **Fixed**: now invalid quantities are rejected.